Indicators

 Research Productivity

-The number of articles published in peer-reviewed academic journals is frequently used to indicate the productivity of a research institution.
-To objectively represent a university’s current and ongoing research productivity, this ranking system employs two indicators: the number of articles in the last 11 years (2012-2022), and the number of articles in the current year (2022).
-“Number of articles in the last 11 years” draws data from ESI, which includes 2012-2022 statistics articles published in journals indexed by SCI and SSCI
+To objectively represent a university’s current and ongoing research productivity, this ranking system employs two indicators, the number of articles published in the last 11 years (2013-2023), and the number of articles published in the current year (2023).
+The prior data is drawn from ESI, which covers the data for the articles indexed by SCI and SSCI from 2013 to 2023.
+The later one is the results of the searches that were conducted in April 2024.

 Research Impact